-Figure 9.11 shows that the model fits the recorded death data reasonably well, although the model slightly over-estimates the number of male deaths in the period 1997-2007.
+Figure 9.11 shows that the model fits the recorded death data reasonably well.

 Figure 9.11: Deaths due to all causes in adults aged 20-59, Free State Recorded deaths have been adjusted to reflect incomplete reporting, as described in section 8.1.6.
 Solid lines represent posterior means.